synapticloop/panl/DEV-PROCESS.md

 > released in 2019 - that should be enough time...)
 >
 >                               ~ ~ ~ * ~ ~ ~

+# Docker updates

+Don't forget to update the Docker images. :)

 ---